Introduction: Petrol Pump in India

 Read Our Blog: Petrol Pump License Eligibility

-The location of gas pumps, like mobile towers, must be determined by a study of the petroleum companies.
+The location of gas pumps, like mobile towers, must be determined by a study of petroleum companies.
 These gasoline firms frequently advertise sanctioned land locations, so make sure your chosen land area comes into that category before submitting your application.
 You must also ensure that you meet the following land requirements:

 - You must own or lease the land for the time period agreed upon by the oil dealership.